-In the early days of construction, wind tunnel tests were the standard method for investigating the indoor air quality of industrial and commercial buildings, hospitals or laboratories.
+In the early days of construction, wind tunnel tests were the standard method for investigating the indoor air quality (IAQ) of industrial and commercial buildings, hospitals or laboratories.
 With the advent of computer-aided engineering (CAE), advanced tools—particularly CFD—have become the principal method to quickly and effectively resolve these issues.
 CFD now plays an important role in accurately simulating the indoor airflow, helping building design engineers to improve the indoor air quality without compromising on low energy consumption.

-In various heating, ventilation, and air conditioning (HVAC) systems, CFD can be used to determine which parameters will have the largest impact in relation to improving indoor air quality and living conditions.
+In various heating, ventilation, and air conditioning (HVAC) systems, CFD can be used to determine which parameters will have the largest impact in relation to improving the IAQ, or indoor air quality, and living conditions.
 These parameters can include the thermal and ventilation analysis of the indoor systems.
 CFD facilitates the accurate simulation of various indoor models simply by changing the location of the heating or air conditioning units and diffuser types.
 This virtual design phase allows optimal conditions to be identified for a thermally comfortable, healthy, and energy efficient building before it gets to the construction phase.
 This reduces the cost and time required for the experimental testing, resulting in a more efficient design process and smarter decisions.

 Sources of Contaminant Dispersion Affecting Indoor Air Quality (IAQ)

-There are many sources of contaminant dispersion which can directly affect the indoor air quality.
+There are many sources of contaminant dispersion which can directly affect the IAQ.
 CFD simulations play a vital role in reducing the dispersion of contaminants in the indoor environment.
 The main sources are:

 There are several contaminant sources that should be considered when analyzing the targeted zone.
 The common sources are :